Gerardo Masini

-Gerardo Masini (born December 31, 1982 in Cipolletti) is an Argentine professional football player.
-Currently, he plays in Serie D for Avezzano Calcio.
-He also holds Italian citizenship.
+Gerardo Masini (born December 31, 1982, in Cipolletti) is a retired Argentine professional football player.
+He holds an Italian citizenship.

 Career

 Club career

 He played on professional level in Lega Pro Prima Divisione for Salernitana Calcio 1919 and Potenza S.C. and in Lega Pro Seconda Divisione for Cassino, Ischia Isolaverde and Martina.

 In September 2010, he was signed by Serie D club Luco Canistro.
-Subsequently he played with Teramo Calcio, Ischia Isolaverde, Martina, Rimini, Virtus Francavilla, Poggibonsi, F.C.
+Subsequently, he played with Teramo Calcio, Ischia Isolaverde, Martina, Rimini, Virtus Francavilla, Poggibonsi, F.C.
 Francavilla, Latina and Avezzano.